Ficus carica

 -

-Common fig is a small tree or large shrub in the Moraceae (mulberry) family with attractive leaves and desirable edible fruits.
-Grows to a mature size of 10 to 30 feet tall and wide quickly.
-The Latin name Ficus means edible fig and the species carica refers to Caria, a region in Asia known for rowing figs.
+Common fig is a woody, deciduous, multi-stemmed, spreading tree or shrub in the mulberry family (Moraceae).
+It is native to the Mediterranean to Central Asia and quickly grows to a mature size of 10 to 30 feet tall and wide with a rounded habit.
+The genus name Ficus means edible fig, and the species epithet carica refers to Caria, a region in southwestern Turkey known for growing figs.

-Insects, Diseases, and Other Plant Problems: No serious problems.
-Ambrosia beetles, aphids, mealybugs, root-knot nematodes, scale, and spider mites can cause problems.
+Insects, Diseases, and Other Plant Problems: Aphids, scale, root-knot nematodes, spider mites, and mealybugs can cause problems.
 Blight, leaf spots, and rust occasionally occur.
 Fruit drop can be messy.
-In Florida and California, it has escaped cultivation and become invasive as it can form thickets and take over native plant habitats.
+In Florida and California, it has become invasive.

 VIDEO Created by Elisabeth Meyer for "Vegetables, Herbs, Fruits, and Nuts" a plant identification course offered in partnership with Longwood Gardens.